microsoft/codetour/README.md

 At any time, you can right-click a tour in the `CodeTour` tree and change it's title, description or git ref, by selecting the `Change Title`, `Change Description` or `Change Git Ref` menu items.
 Additionally, you can delete a tour by right-clicking it in the `CodeTour` tree and seelcting `Delete Tour`.

+### Primary Tours

+A codebase can include one or more tours, but it might have a primary tour, that is intended for new developers to start with.
+This way, when they open the codebase for the first time, they can be immediately presented with this tour, as opposed to a list of all tours.

+In order to mark a specific tour as the primary tour, simply right-click it in the `CodeTour` tree, and select `Make Primary`.
+When you mark a tour as primary, any other tours that were marked as primary, will be updated to remove that annotation.
+Additionally, if you want to manually unmark a tour as being the primary tour, you can right-click it and select `Unmake Primary`.

 ### Shell Commands

 In order to add more interactivity to a tour, you can embed shell commands into a step (e.g. to perform a build, run tests, start an app), using the special `>>` synax, followed by the shell command you want to run (e.g. `>> npm run compile`).
 This will be converted into a hyperlink, that when clicked, will launch a new integrated terminal (called `CodeTour`) and will run the specified command.